Sporting Dogs

 About the English Setter

-The English Setter is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the English Setter is manageable for most owners.
+The English Setter is a large sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the English Setter is manageable for most owners.
 Typically standing 23 inches to 27 inches tall at the shoulder and weighing 45 to 80 pounds, this breed has a life expectancy of 11 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the English Setter brings a distinct combination of traits that sets it apart.
 The English Setter is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the English Setter loves being close to its people and forms strong bonds with every member of the household.